ArhanChaudhary/qter/media/paper/paper.typ

     cube("bnbnbbnbn nnbbbbnnn nnnnnnnnb", offset: (2.3, 0), back: true)
 }))

-Even though the UFR edge isn't solved, we can see that the piece in the UFR position is twisted, using this recoloring.
+Even though the UFR corner isn't solved, we can see that the piece in the UFR position is twisted, using this recoloring.
 The corner in the UFR position is the DBL corner, and according to our recoloring, the yellow sticker on it is the one that's recolored blue, and since the "blue" sticker isn't facing up, the corner is twisted.
 If you would like, you can verify this for all of the pieces.

 Note that this recoloring is entirely arbitrary and it's possible to consider _any_ recoloring that only exhibits orientation.
 However, this recoloring is standard due to its symmetry as well as properties we will describe in the next paragraph.